Cystic Fibrosis

 Persistent, productive cough, hyperinflation of the lung fields seen on chest x-rays, and pulmonary function tests consistent with obstructive airway disease.

-Acute exacerbations of respiratory chronic bacterial colonization usually present with increased green-colored sputum, malaise, fatigue, wheezing, dyspnea, pneumothorax, and hemoptysis, due to increased inflammation in the airway.
+Acute exacerbations of respiratory chronic bacterial colonization usually present with green-colored sputum, malaise, fatigue, wheezing, dyspnea and decreased pulmonary function due to increased inflammation in the airway.
+In more severe disease, pneumothorax and hemoptysis are potential life-threatening complications.[4]

 Intestinal involvement may lead to:

-Bowel obstruction, with meconium ileus and intussusception, is particularly common at birth.
-Other digestive symptoms are steatorrhea, abdominal cramping and constipation, rectal prolapse, liver and gallbladder disease, and CF-related diabetes.
+Bowel obstruction, with meconium ileus and intussusception, which is particularly common at birth.
+Other digestive symptoms are steatorrhea, abdominal cramping and constipation, rectal prolapse, liver and gallbladder disease, and CF-related diabetes, as well as increased risk for colon cancer.

-Malabsorption, which causes failure to thrive, retarded growth, and fatigue.
+Malabsorption, which causes failure to thrive, hindered growth, and fatigue.

 Male infertility is also a symptom.
 While spermatogenesis is not affected, most affected men cannot naturally conceive due to incompletely developed genital structures.
 The most common finding is congenital bilateral absence of the vas deferens.